This is a guest article by Meghan, following Katherine and Joan: Being deaf in the Middle Ages.

 After the Greek monarchy was restored in 1935, she returned and lived in Athens.
 She worked with the poor and began to feed and clothe them, and when the Second World War erupted, she stayed behind and shielded a Jewish family in her apartment which could have cost her life as much as theirs.
 When the war was over, she remained ever religious and helpful to her fellow Greek citizens.
 She opened a Greek Orthodox nunnery, called the Christian Sisterhood of Mary and Martha.
 In 1947, she attended her only son’s wedding to Princess Elizabeth.
 Five years later, she went to Queen Elizabeth’s coronation, where she wore a dress that made her look like a nun.

-Princess Alice died in 1969, two years before she left Greece for good to live with her son.
+Princess Alice died in 1969, two years after she left Greece for good to live with her son.
 She was originally placed in the crypt at St. George’s Chapel at Windsor Castle but wished to be buried in Jerusalem, but she wasn’t able to be moved there right away, and it wasn’t until 1988 that she was moved to the Convent of Saint Mary Magdalene.

 - http://www.history.com/topics/world-war-i/outbreak-of-world-war-i ↩